franzbu/HAeating/README.md

 Why AppDaemon?
 AppDaemon has been chosen for its ability to code in Python for Home Assistant without restrictions (other than regarding PyScript), including the possibility of creating instances of classes.
 This makes it possible to create an instance of RoomDemandCalculator for each room, allowing for efficient and straightforward code.

 ## 🛠 System Architecture
-The heating automation is split into three specialized layers:
+The heating automation is split into three specialized layers; the first two are abstraction layers that can stay the same for any kind of heating there is.
+Layer 3 is all about how to address the existing heating hardware and will have to adjusted - two examples are given.

-  (1) Room Level: RoomDemandCalculator
+  (1) Layer 1: Room Level: RoomDemandCalculator
-  (2 Central Heating Control: HeatSupplyManager
-  (3) Hardware Interface: connects to the actual hardware, for example, a Froeling SP Dual
+  (2 Layer 2: Central Heating Control: HeatSupplyManager (3) Layer 3: Hardware Interface: connects to the actual hardware, for example, a Froeling SP Dual

 1.  **`RoomDemandCalculator` (The Brain):** An instance of this app runs for every room.
 It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.